Bubinda/projects/deep_learning/potato_disease_classification/README.md

 ## Training the Model

 1. Download the data from [kaggle](https://www.kaggle.com/arjuntejaswi/plant-village).
-2. Only keep folders related to Potatoes.
+2. Only keep folders related to Potatoes or Tomato.
 3. Run Jupyter Notebook in Browser.

 ```bash